DigitalGlobe/gbdxtools/docs/user_guide.rst

 A workflow chains together a series of tasks and runs them in the specified order.
 Running a workflow means creating a series of Task objects with their inputs and outputs and passing them to the Workflow fuction as a list.

-Note: All tasks require inputs.
+.. note:: All tasks require inputs.
    When a task requires a GBDX S3 location as an input, find the location in the Order response.
 Location will only be displayed when the state = delivered.

 For this tutorial, we'll create and run a workflow with one simple task (Getting_Started)::

   Getting_Started: a simple task that only requires "your_name" as an input, and outputs a .txt file.